-There are many different types of asthma medicines and sometimes you will have to take more than one.
-They fall into the main categories of:
+There are many different types of asthma medicines.
+Sometimes you have to take more than one.

 What do steroid preventers do?

-- They work by reducing swelling of your airway and preventing mucus build up, which narrows the airways.
+- Steroid preventers work by reducing swelling of your airways and preventing mucus build-up, which narrows your airways.

-- It's important not to skip doses.
-Talk to your doctor about the reducing your dose if you think you are better.
+- Talk to your doctor about reducing your dose if you think you are better.

-- Research has found steroid preventers to be safe when used for a long time.
+- Steroid preventers are safe when used for a long time.

 - There are some side effects that can be reduced by using a spacer (see below) and rinsing your mouth after taking your preventer.

-These long-acting bronchodilators should be only if you regularly use a steroid preventer.
+- Long-acting bronchodilators should be used only if you regularly use a steroid preventer as well.

 Some brands of inhalers contain a steroid preventer plus a long-acting bronchodilator in a single inhaler, for convenience, such as:

-- Relievers are used for quick relief when you are experiencing difficulty breathing.
+- Salbutamol and terbutaline are called relievers.
+They are used for quick relief when you are experiencing difficulty breathing.
 They are used to relieve asthma symptoms once they have started.

 - Relievers are fast-acting so they improve your breathing immediately.